 Jefferson Davis by Brady National Photographic Art Gallery

 The President of the Confederation was Jefferson Davis from Mississippi.
 The Confederation had its own set of laws called the Confederate Constitution.
 Military leaders for the Confederation Army included Robert E. Lee, Stonewall Jackson, and James Longstreet.

 The Confederation acted like an official government.
-They had their own money, their own capitol city (it was first in Montgomery, Alabama and later in Richmond, Virginia), and they tried to form alliances with foreign countries like Britain and France.
+They had their own money, their own capital city (it was first in Montgomery, Alabama and later in Richmond, Virginia), and they tried to form alliances with foreign countries like Britain and France.
 Britain and France did not recognize the Confederation as a country, however.
 Neither did any other foreign country.
 Not having allies hurt the Southern states in the end.